-The Apprenticeship Return, Retain & Result Scheme (RRR) will provide incentive payments to employers to support the return, retention and result for apprentices
+The Apprenticeship Return, Retain & Result Scheme (RRR) provides incentive payments to employers to support the return, retention and result for apprentices

-The scheme will help you return your apprentice(s) from furlough, and retain them until 31 March 2021 and on to successful completion of their apprenticeship.
+The scheme will help you return your apprentice(s) from furlough, and retain them through to successful completion of their apprenticeship.

 The total amount payable under the scheme will be a maximum of £3,700 per apprentice, distribution as follows:

-- Result - £1,200 for successful full framework achievement of a returned furloughed apprentice.
+- Result - £1,200 for successful completion of all apprenticeship components by a returned furloughed apprentice.

 Who is Eligible?

-This scheme is open to employers participating in the Department for the Economy funded ApprenticeshipsNI or Higher Level Apprenticeship programmes, who return their furloughed apprentices to work since April 2020, with payments as follows:
+This scheme is open to employers participating in the Department for the Economy funded ApprenticeshipsNI or Higher Level Apprenticeship programmes, who return apprentices furloughed via the UK Government's Coronavirus Job Retention Scheme to work with payments as follows:

 Return Incentive - £500 per returned apprentice

-- Payable for the first complete month of paid employment for the returned apprentice, beginning from 1 November 2020 (after the Coronavirus Job Retention Scheme ends) for a period of at least 4 weeks.
+- Payable for the first complete month of paid employment for the returned apprentice and completed between 1 November 2020 and 31 March 2022.

-- For earlier returners, continued employment for the month of November 2020, will constitute the qualifying period for the “Return” incentive.
-This incentive will be paid on submitted claims with appropriate evidence of furlough and employment from December 2020.
+- For those who returned apprentices from furlough before 1 November 2020, continued employment for the month of November 2020, will constitute the earliest qualifying period for the 'return' incentive.
+This incentive will be paid on submitted claims with appropriate evidence of furlough, apprenticeship and paid employment.

-Retain Incentive – In April 2021 you will be able to apply for up to £2,000 for each apprentice you have retained
+Retain Incentive – you will be able to apply for up to £2,000 for each apprentice you have retained

-- £500 will be available for each full month for a period of up to 4 months, from 1 December 2020 to the end of March 2021.
+- £500 will be available for each full month for a period of up to 4 consecutive months following the 'return' month and completed between 1 December 2020 to the end of March 2022.

 - The period of retain will also adjust to reflect any in-month apprentice returners.
 For example, if an apprentice returned on the 12 November, the return month would be captured as 12 November to 11 December.

-Result Incentive – £1,200 for successful full framework achievement of a returned furloughed apprentice
+Result Incentive – £1,200 for successful completion of all apprenticeship components by a returned furloughed apprentice